At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 BEST VALUE & BEST LONG RANGE SCOPE UNDER 500

-Possibly the perfect entry level option for you.
-The Vortex Optics Diamondback series is well-known for being affordable while helping you hit steel at the upper limit of what your rifle is capable of.
+I like the Vortex Optics Diamondback series because it’s affordable while also great when I want to hit steel at the upper limits of what my rifle is capable of.

 Key Features: